jlalmes/trpc-openapi/README.md

 const body = await res.json(); /* { ok: true, data: { greeting: 'Hello James!' } } */
 ```

+### Custom headers

+Any custom headers can be specified in the `meta.openapi.headers` array, these headers will not be validated on request.
+Please consider using [Authorization](#authorization) for first-class OpenAPI auth/security support.

 ## HTTP Responses

 Inspired by [Slack Web API](https://api.slack.com/web).